FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 ## Unified vs Split Images

 The operator currently supports two different image types: a split image and a unified image.
 The split image provides two different images for the `foundationdb` container and the `foundationdb-kubernetes-sidecar` container.
-The unified image provides a single image which handles launching `fdbserver` processes as well as providing feedback to the operator on locality information and updates to dynamic conf.
+The unified image provides a single image which handles launching `fdbserver` podNames as well as providing feedback to the operator on locality information and updates to dynamic conf.

 **NOTE**: The unified image is still experimental, and is not recommended outside of development environments.